Human Resources Business Partner

 Supporting the talent review processes to recommend skill building for an employee, team, or manager to achieve their goals

-Organizational Development: implementing solutions that improve employee engagement, retention, leadership development, org culture, and productivity
+Organizational Development & Design: implementing solutions that improve employee engagement, retention, leadership development, org culture, and productivity

 Employee Relations: working closely with staff to improve work relationships, build morale, and increase productivity and retention, including mediating complex staff issues with compassion, active listening, and understanding, while maintaining confidentiality